 I wanted to surprise her with a special cake this year.
 I saw this one on Pinterest (of course), and knew Kels would love it.
 She is such a girly girl.
 Lovin’ all things pink!
 When she came home from school, I set it out on the counter.
-She started jumping up and down when she saw it!
-She was so excited!
+She started jumping up and down, and was so excited when she saw it!

 When I decided to make this cake for her, I wanted it to be as simple as possible.
 I used boxed cake mixes for the cakes, but still went with homemade frostings.
 The results were spectacular!